 HdL Contract Terms: 35% contingency rate on full amount collected.
 Pros Cons Fully compliant with RMC Chapter 5.04.
 Potential for complaints to City Council.
 Industry standard with precedent and as documented in California Code of Civil Procedure Sec.
 338(a).
 Could be seen as not business friendly Sets standard for business compliance.
-Could be viewed as a money grab Fair and equitable.
+Fair and equitable.
 City would immediately begin receiving revenue.